slot_decay_per_second. With a concurrency limit, slots are released when the concurrency manager exits.

 Slot decay

 You can configure global concurrency limits with slot decay.
 Use this when you want a rate limit.
 It will govern the pace at which slots are released or become available for reuse after being occupied.
 These slots represent the concurrency capacity within a specific concurrency limit.
 This is the rate at which these slots “decay” or refresh.
-To configure slot decay, set theslot_decay_per_second
+To configure slot decay, set theslot_decay_per_second parameter when defining or adjusting a concurrency limit.

 For practical use, consider the following: